leethray/AquaCapitan/README.md

 ## Notice
-It is an project still being developed.
+It is a Mac OS X theming project still under development.
 But good enough to be released for pratical use.
 There are  some places left undone.
 Here are several key issues:

 * How to change the system font to LucidaGrande without any truncated text.
 (Unperfectly realization by  https://github.com/LumingYin/macOSLucidaGrande )
 * How to change the sidebar color to blue tint.